 Peter had so much confidence in himself.
 He was sure he could handle it.
 Check out the other gospels:

 Lord, I am ready to go with you to prison and to death. –Luke 22:33

 Jesus looks at Peter, seeing into his heart.
 I think he saw love, dedication, passion, and zeal.
 But he also saw foolishness, misplaced confidence, and ignorance.
-When Jesus told Peter about those three impending denials (John 13:38), they must have been difficult words for Him to say…and painful for Peter to hear.
+When Jesus told Peter about those three impending denials (John 13:38), those must have been difficult words for Him to say…and painful for Peter to hear.

 Jesus was right.
 Peter’s denials came before the sun rose.
-(Want to read more about that?)

 How many declarations of undying loyalty have I made to Jesus over the years only to turn in the following days and fail Him even more profoundly than usual…often in the exact area to which I had committed?
 I can think of a few that are too painful to tell you.